ramblingbarney/refactored-funicular/README.md

 ### Logout

-* As a user I want to enter in registered user details and be shown the 'get_recipes' page and then logout by visiting 'http://localhost:5000/logout' or clicking 'logout'
+* As a user I want to enter in registered user details and be shown the 'http://localhost:5000/add_category' page and then logout by visiting 'http://localhost:5000/logout' or clicking 'logout'

 * Example acceptance criteria:
   * Registered user enters email and password on http://localhost:5000/login
-  * You are then redirected to http://localhost:5000/get_recipes
+  * You are then redirected to http://localhost:5000/add_category
   * You then click logout or visit 'http://localhost:5000/logout'
-  * If you then visit 'http://localhost:5000/get_recipes' you are redirected to 'http://localhost:5000/login'
+  * If you then visit 'http://localhost:5000/add_category' you are redirected to 'http://localhost:5000/login'

 ## Manual Testing